Williams439/2024-mar-react-parking-lot/README.md

 - date of creation
 - priority label (`HIGH`, `MEDIUM`, `LOW`)

-The Browser Parking Lot enables you to eliminate tabs in your browser.
+The Web-Surfing Organizer enables you to eliminate tabs in your browser.
 Therefore, we reduce memory consumption of your computer, because using the browser as a todo list is counterproductive.

 ## User stories